anoopmundathan/gulp-build/README.md

 # gulp-build
-Treehouse - Project8 - Using Gulp to Build a Front End Website
+> Treehouse - Project8 - Using Gulp to Build a Front End Website

-## Getting started
+## Getting Started

 ### Setup
 ```